aspose-html-cloud/aspose-html-cloud-dotnet/docs/Configuration.md

-Configure **HtmlApi** object with externally obtained authentication token
+Configure an **HtmlApi** object with externally obtained authentication token.